rustyio/dasht/README.md

 + The dashboard itself gracefully stretches to fill the entire screen for most reasonable monitor sizes, even in portrait orientation.
 + Tile elements are designed to be slightly transparent, so they look nice with any background color or image.
-+ Dasht uses [Masonry](http://masonry.desandro.com/) to pack tiles into a reasonably compact and visually pleasing layout.
 + Text is automatically scaled up or down to be as large as possible while still fitting into available space.
 + Dasht is responsive and looks nice on mobile devices and tables.
 That said, the target platform is a large monitor.